Did you ever wanted to know –

-Though Index Fund Investing is passive, but the investor has to select on its own how much he or she wants to allocate to a particular market cap.
+Though Index Fund Investing is passive, the investor has to select on their own how much he or she wants to allocate to a particular market cap.
 Whereas in Actively Managed Mutual Funds, a professional expert is taking that decision for you.

 A basic rule of thumb when making a portfolio out of Index Funds is 60-30-10.

 60% in Large Cap Funds – 30% in Mid Cap Funds – 10% in Small-Cap Funds.
 If you want a super defensive portfolio of Index Funds then drop the Small-Cap and divert 70% of your Investment Capital towards Large Cap Funds and 30% of your Investment Capital towards Mid Cap Funds.

 If you want a passive, low risk, low expense, investment vehicle and you do not have time or want to follow up on your investment and you want a hands-free investment experience then you should invest in an Index Fund.

 The inherit ‘Fire and Forget’ nature of Index Funds makes them an excellent choice for passive investors.
 Once you are invested in an Index Fund, you do not need to follow your investment daily because the return of the fund will be in line with the Index the fund is imitating.